+For teens, looking for the right skincare product suitable for their skin might be tough.
 Going through puberty has a profound effect on the skin.
 Because of surging hormones, oil glands start to expand, leading to oily skin and blackheads.
-With a large number of skin care products available, choosing one can be puzzling.
-Fortunately, you can choose from various skin care products for teens that address specific skin concerns.
-Dermatologists say that washing the face with a gentle cleanser is best for teens' skin going through puberty.
+With a large number of skincare products available, choosing one can be puzzling.

 Dr. Katrina Habaluyas Luz is the face behind Ask Your Derma.
 She is a board-certified dermatologist in Metro Manila.
 She is also an educator and digital creator on all things skin, hair, and nails.
 She is a Diplomate of the Philippine Dermatological Society and offers online video consultations.
 You can also catch her on her Instagram, Facebook, and YouTube channel.

 Our recommendation articles are carefully researched and crafted by the mybest Philippines team of writers and editors.
 To stay true to our company’s mission and vision to help users’ selection process easier, we also collaborate with experts from various fields to ensure that our content stays factual and useful.

 Experts featured in this article only reviewed the content of our buying guide.
 They had no part in the selection or ranking of products or services listed.

 The products and services listed are ranked independently by the editorial team based on the points mentioned in our thoroughly researched buying guide (as of 01-16-2023).

 For more detailed information, read through our buying guide below.

 Your skincare regimen’s primary goal should be balancing skin oil production.
 A teenager's skincare morning routine typically includes a cleanser, moisturizer with SPF or sunscreen, and treatment.